martoe/gradle-svntools-plugin/README.md

     task checkout(type: at.bxm.gradleplugins.svntools.SvnCheckout) {
       svnUrl = "file:///home/user/svn/repo/myproject/trunk"
-      targetDir = "$project.buildDir/workspace"
+      workspaceDir = "$project.buildDir/workspace"
     }

 ## SvnCommit task (at.bxm.gradleplugins.svntools.SvnCommit)

-Commits a list of files (and directories) within the current SVN workspace.
+Commits a list of files (and directories).
+All files and directories must be part of the same SVN workspace.

 ### Configuration